Schedule of Reunion Events for '66 Portsmouth Pre-Game

 B = Breakfast L = Lunch D = Dinner $ = Budget $$ = Moderate $$$ = Upscale $$$$ = Fine Dining

-Restaurants recommended by: A = AC Hotel, NH = New Hampshire Magazine, P = Portsmouth Team, Y = Yankee Magazine.
+Restaurants recommended by: P = Portsmouth Team.
 Hours are approximate—please check websites before visiting.

 Join Us for This Historic Celebration